Puriney/scRNA.seq.course/21-de-real.md

 <img src="21-de-real_files/figure-html/de-real-biase-hist-1.png" width="672" style="display: block; margin: auto;" />

-__Exercise:__ Create the histogram of fold-changes for SCDE.
+__Exercise 2:__ Create the histogram of fold-changes for SCDE.
 Compare the estimated fold-changes between the different methods?
 What do the genes where they differ have in common?